turboSMTP/pro-mail-smtp/readme.txt

 == Description ==

-Free Mail SMTP is a powerful WordPress plugin that enhances email deliverability by connecting your site to various email service providers.
+Pro Mail SMTP is a powerful WordPress plugin that enhances email deliverability by connecting your site to various email service providers.
 Configure multiple SMTP providers with automatic failover, track email performance, and ensure reliable email delivery.

 = 🚀 Features =